Best Buy: Early history

 Best Buy was taken public in 1985, and two years later it debuted on the New York Stock Exchange.
 In 1988, Best Buy was in a price and location war with Detroit-based appliance chain Highland Superstores, and Schulze attempted to sell the company to Circuit City for US$30 million.
 Circuit City rejected the offer, claiming they could open a store in Minneapolis and "blow them away."

-In 1989, the company introduced a new store concept dubbed "Concept II".
+In 1988, the company introduced a new store concept dubbed "Concept II".
 Concept II replaced dimly lit industrial-style stores with brighter and more fashionably fixtured stores.
 Stores also began placing all stock on the sales floor rather than in a stock room, had fewer salespersons and provided more self-help product information for its customers.
 Best Buy also did away with commissioned salespeople.
 The commission-free sales environment "created a more relaxed shopping environment free of the high-pressure sales tactics used in other stores," but was unpopular with salespersons and suppliers.
 Upset that their products would no longer be pushed by salespeople, some suppliers such as Maytag, Whirlpool, and Sony stopped selling in Best Buy stores altogether.
 The suppliers returned after Best Buy's sales and revenue grew following the roll-out of Concept II.

 In 1992, the company achieved $1 billion in annual revenues.
-Its Midwest rival, Highland would file for bankruptcy in the same year and close all locations by 1993.
+Its Midwest rival, Highland, would file for bankruptcy in the same year and close all locations by 1993.

-In 1994, Best Buy debuted "Concept III" stores in several new markets including Los Angeles and Washington, DC.
+In 1994, Best Buy debuted "Concept III" stores in several new markets including Los Angeles and Washington, D.C.
 Concept III stores were larger than previous stores and included expanded product offerings, "Answer Center" touchscreen kiosks that displayed product information for both customers and employees, and demonstration areas for products such as surround sound stereo systems and video games.

 Best Buy launched its "Concept IV" stores with its expansion into New England in 1998.
 Concept IV stores included an open layout with products organized by category, cash registers located throughout the store, and slightly smaller stores than Concept III stores.
 The stores also had large areas for demonstrating home theater systems and computer software.